coinflex-exchange/v2/source/includes/_v2_websocket.md

 If the orders queue position is **unchanged** because the orders quantity has been **reduced** and no other order parameter has been changed then this **OrderModified** message will be sent via the Order Channel giving the full details of the modified order.

-If however the order queue position has changed becuase the orders: (1) side was modified, (2) quantity was increased, (3) price was changed or any combination of these then the exchange will cancel the orginal order with an **OrderClosed** message with **status** `CANCELED_BY_AMEND`, followed by the opening of a new order with an **OrderModified** message containing a new orderID to reflect the orders new position in the order queue.
+If however the order queue position has changed becuase the orders: (1) side was modified, (2) quantity was increased, (3) price was changed or any combination of these then the exchange will cancel the orginal order with an **OrderClosed** message with **status** `CANCELED_BY_AMEND`, followed by the opening of a new order with an **OrderOpened** message containing a new orderID to reflect the orders new position in the order queue.

 <sub>**Channel Update Fields**</sub>